 Are you thinking about taking the family away for the holidays?
 Great idea!
 There are a lot of benefits to cruising during the holidays.
 While it can certainly be a big relief to all of the holiday stress, planning the cruise does take a bit more preparation.
-As we prepare for our first holiday cruise this Thanksgiving, we have put together these essential tips for planning a holiday cruise.
+Last year, we sailed on first holiday cruise over Thanksgiving on Symphony of the Seas.
+Based on that trip, we have put together these essential tips for planning a holiday cruise.

 Consider a Guaranteed Cabin